-[1] [SCENE: The kitchen is the now abandoned farmhouse of JOHN WRIGHT, a gloomy kitchen, and left without having been put in order unwashed pans under the sink, a loaf of bread outside the bread-box, a dish-towel on the table - other signs of incompleted work.
-At the rear the outer door opens and the SHERIFF comes in followed by the COUNTY ATTORNEY and HALE.
-The SHERIFF and HALE are men in middle life, the COUNTY ATTORNEY is a young man; all are much bundled up and go at once to the stove.
-They are followed by the two women - the SHERIFF's wife first; she is a slight wiry woman, a thin nervous face.
-MRS. HALE is larger and would ordinarily be called more comfortable looking, but she is disturbed now and looks fearfully about as she enters.
-The women have come in slowly, and stand close together near the door.]
+Scene: The kitchen in the now abandoned farmhouse of John Wright, a gloomy kitchen, and left without having been put in order-unwashed pans under the sink, a loaf of bread outside the breadbox, a dish towel on the table-other signs of uncompleted work.
+At the rear the outer door opens, and the Sheriff comes in, followed by the county Attorney and Hale.
+The Sheriff and Hale are men in middle life, the county Attorney is a young man; all are much bundled up and go at once to the stove.
+They are followed by the two women-the Sheriff's Wife first; she is a slight wiry woman, a thin nervous face.
+Mrs. Hale is larger and would ordinarily be called more comfortable looking, but she is disturbed now and looks fearfully about as she enters.
+The women have come in slowly and stand close together near the door.